 We have incurred cumulative net losses and expect to incur additional expenses to perform further research and development activities.
-As of July 31, 2013, we have delivered an aggregate of approximately 590,000 courses of ArestvyrTM (tecovirimat), also known as ST-246®, to the Strategic Stockpile.
-As a result, we met a key requirement of the BARDA Contract (refer to Note 2) and expect to receive payment of approximately \$79 million in the third quarter of 2013 for the courses of product delivered to date.
-We believe that the funds expected to be received from the BARDA Contract (see Note 2) together with our existing capital resources and continuing government contracts and grants will be sufficient to support our operations beyond the next twelve months.
+As of September 30, 2013, we have delivered an aggregate of approximately 725,000 courses of ArestvyrTM (tecovirimat), also known as ST-246®, to the Strategic Stockpile.
+As a result, we met a key requirement of the BARDA Contract (refer to Note 2) and received payment of approximately \$96 million for the courses of product delivered to date.
+We believe that the funds received from the BARDA Contract (see Note 2) together with our existing capital resources and continuing government contracts and grants will be sufficient to support our operations beyond the next twelve months.
 As discussed in Part II, Item 1, "Legal Proceedings", our ability to support our operations may be adversely affected by the outcome in the litigation with PharmAthene.
 The financial statements do not include any adjustment relating to the recoverability of the carrying amount of recorded assets and liabilities that might result from the outcome of these uncertainties.